mdodis/mdodis.github.io/README.md

 [comment]: <> (TODO: Post - Red Plat (Construct 2))

 # My Personal Page
 Hello!
-My name is Michael Dodis, and this is a short page for me to show off all my projects!
+My name is Michael Dodis, and this is a short page for me to showcase all my projects!
 And to talk about my experience with computers.

 Edit: This may serve a dual purpose as a blog.
 I'll be looking through some other projects (either